16-inch/50-caliber Mark 7 gun: Service history

-Off of Truk Atoll on 16 February 1944, Iowa and New Jersey engaged the Japanese destroyer Nowaki at a range of 35700 yd and straddled her, setting the record for the longest-ranged straddle in history (although not a single hit was claimed).
+Off of Truk Atoll on 16 February 1944, Iowa and New Jersey engaged the Japanese destroyer Nowaki at a range of 35700 yd and straddled (one shot on Nowaki's port side, and the second on her starboard), setting the record for the longest-ranged straddle in history (although not a single hit was claimed).
 Some reports indicated the near misses caused splinter damage and casualties to the crew.
 Nowaki was able to escape due to the range and her speed.
 The action against Nowaki was part of Operation Hailstone.
 This is the only surface engagement that Iowa-class battleships are known to have engaged in.
 In the action, Iowa sank the Japanese training cruiser Katori, while New Jersey helped to sink destroyer Maikaze, and the auxiliary cruiser Akagi Maru.
+This surface action was controversial since US Navy carrier aircraft were available and could have achieved similar results.

+1960s

 The gun was also used as the basis for Project HARP, an experimental gun-based space-launch research program.